Here's why every Indian millennial needs a credit card

 Finally, using a credit card follows the same logic as keeping a digital tab on expenses or using apps to manage expenses on a debit card, but with as much convenience and more benefits.

-Abhinava Paliwal is Vice President, Consumer Products and Travel Lifestyle Services, at American Express India
+by, Abhinava Paliwal - Vice President, Consumer Products and Travel Lifestyle Services, at American Express India